FuelLabs/fuel-book/docs/src/architecture/bridge.md

 - Building for the long-term sustainably
 - Building with an emphasis on security
-- Gocus on consumer hardware and making it accessible for ordinary people to participate in the protocol
+- Focus on consumer hardware and making it accessible for ordinary people to participate in the protocol

 Ethereum is one of the most decentralized L2s.
 It has been around for a long time and has been working on a rollup-centric roadmap for years.
 This makes it the best choice for building a rollup.